jesperfj/force-rest-api/README.md

 * Set username and password (with token appended) in test.properties.
 * Log back in with the admin user and go to Manage Users --> Profiles

+### Run Tests

+Now run tests with

+    $ mvn test

+You will see some log messages that look like errors or warnings.
+That's expected and does not indicate test failures.

 ### Interactive end-to-end OAuth handshake Test